How To Replace a Missing Tooth?

 What Should You Consider When Replacing Teeth?

 Ideally, you should get a thorough evaluation or consultation before deciding on a replacement option.
-A dentist will perform a comprehensive examination to check your gums, bone density, and overall health to determine which option best suits you.
+A dentist will examine your gums, bone density, and overall health to determine which option best suits you.

 Some underlying health conditions like diabetes or osteoporosis can also affect the success of procedures like dental implants.
 Because of that, it’s important to disclose your full medical history to a dentist.